yhagio/tutorialedge.net/content/python/python-decorators-tutorial.md

 > This Tutorial was written using Python 3.6

-In this tutorial I am going to be demonstrating the wonderful concept that is Python decorators.
+In this tutorial, I am going to be demonstrating the wonderful concept that is Python decorators.
 We'll look at the various attributes of Python that make writing your own decorators fairly simple and then we'll cover some cool examples as to how you can use decorators to improve the performance of some types of applications.

 ## Video Tutorial